Pursuing Global Careers: Dreams, Realities and Next Steps

 International Internships for Undergraduates

-The U.S. Department of State offers over 1,000 summer internships at its embassies and missions throughout the world, at its headquarters in Washington, D.C., and at facilities in approximately 20 other cities throughout the United States.
-A panel of University of Michigan students will share their experiences as Department of State interns this past summer, and Diplomat in Residence Michelle Jones will review the application process for this exciting and challenging program.
+The U.S. Department of State offers over 1,000 summer internships and hosts a variety of career paths at its embassies and missions throughout the world, at its headquarters in Washington, D.C., and at facilities in approximately 20 other cities throughout the United States.
+Join us to learn more about the opportunities with the U.S. Department of State!

 Going Beyond Awesome:Translating Education Abroad Experiences to Resumes, Interviews & More